dfsarno/HN-Search/README.md

 ## Approach

-The chosen data structure is a search tree for which each node is a date/time element (year, month, day, hours, minute) storing a associatve array with all the queries and their respective count for that date/time.
+The chosen data structure is a search tree for which each node is a date/time element (year, month, day, hour, minute) storing a associatve array with all the queries and their respective count for that date/time.
 This allows for:
 * immediate lookup for search count
 * sort associative array according to values (count) for popular queries